simeononsecurity/simeononsecurity.ch/content/articles/biometric-authentication-use-cases-and-security-considerations/index.en.md

 Biometric authentication can help to reduce the risk of fraud and illegal immigration by accurately identifying and verifying the identity of individuals entering and leaving a country.
 It can also help to improve the efficiency and speed of the border control process.

-In conclusion, biometric authentication is a reliable and secure way of verifying an individual's identity.
+Wrapping up, biometric authentication is a reliable and secure way of verifying an individual's identity.
 It is being increasingly used in various industries, including mobile devices, banking and finance, healthcare, law enforcement, and travel and border control.
 Biometric authentication provides enhanced security, reduces the risks of fraud, and improves the efficiency of various processes.

 ## Security Considerations for Biometric Authentication